Florida Parenting Class Frequently Asked Questions

 What is divorce parenting class?

 Divorce parenting class is a name often associated with the Florida Parent Education and Family Stabilization Course.
-The purpose of the course is to educate parents concerning changes that may occur in the family, particularly for children.
-The course will provide suggestions for coping with these changes and give you tips on how to coparent effectively for the well being of all children involved in a divorce.
+The purpose of this course is to educate parents concerning changes that may occur in the family, particularly for children.
+The course will provide suggestions for coping with these changes and give you tips on how to coparent effectively for the well-being of all children involved in a divorce.

 How long do I have to submit my certificate of completion to the court?